-In this evolving online resource, we will link to contributions from those considering the implications of the coronavirus outbreak, and collect together links to coverage elsewhere.
+In this evolving online resource, we will link to contributions from those considering the implications of the coronavirus outbreak.

 If you are working in this area or would like to write about research you consider of relevance, please email us on [email protected]

 Find support and resources via